 In each scenario, when the occupant left the room, the occupancy sensor turned the lights off automatically.
 The study participants were informed that they had complete control of their lighting.
 They were aware that they were participating in a lighting study but did not know the study’s objectives.

 “Giving individuals control of their lighting is important for achieving both user satisfaction and efficient use of energy,” said Theresa Pistochini, development engineer for CLTC.
+It also creates opportunities for behavioral energy savings that wouldn’t occur under fully automated systems.

 “This study indicates that there is still a lot of room for lighting energy savings in new and existing buildings,” said Pete Horton, vice president, market development for Watt Stopper/Legrand.
 “If you are looking for energy savings and a good return on investment, combining bilevel switching and occupancy sensing appears to offer one of the highest values a building owner can achieve.”